5 ways to get more people to sign up for your subscription business

 There you have it!
 Five easy ways to gain more subscribers for your store.
 If you are currently selling with a single-purchase model and are thinking about breaking into the subscriptions game, all you need is one app to get started.

 It's called Bold Subscriptions and it easily plugs into your ecommerce store to give you everything you need to sell subscriptions.
 Not sure if subscriptions are right for your store?
-Try Bold Subscriptions now for free for 14-days and increase that recurring revenue.
+Try Bold Subscriptions now for free and increase that recurring revenue.

 Have some other tips you’d like to share?
 Feel free to add them in the comments field below!